RainMaker1707/HackContest/README.md

 You'll can change the pattern of the password after generation with the function set_pattern(new_pattern) which take a string or None as argument.

 The pattern structure is "$$$$-$$$"
-So symbol $ can be replaced by any other characters in the generator list but all others characters than $ stay at his place.
+So symbol $ can be replaced by any other characters in the generator list but all others characters stay at its place.
 If you use a pattern with a different len than the size passed as argument in the creation of the generator the pattern len will define the password size.